 - 1. Familiarize yourself with the Known Issues for this release. - 2.
 See the Before You Upgrade section.
-If you have not done so already, upgrade your system to the 8.7.0 or later release. - 3.
-Download version 109 of the Microsoft: Azure PowerPack from the Customer Portal to a local computer. - 4.
-Before importing and installing version 109 of the PowerPack, you must disable the existing tree of Azure parent and component devices, recursively.
+If you have not done so already, upgrade your system to the minimum required platform version or later release. - 3.
+Download this version of the PowerPack from the Support Site to a local computer. - 4.
+Before importing and installing this version of the PowerPack, you must disable the existing tree of Azure parent and component devices, recursively.
 To do so: - Go to the Device Components page (Registry > Devices > Device Components). - Collapse the root Azure component device. - Select the root Azure component device's checkbox. - Click the Select Action drop-down menu.
 Under Change Collection State, select Disabled (recursive), and then click [Go]. - 5.
-Because the following Dynamic Applications were force-removed from v103 and v104, when you upgrade to version 109, you must manually remove the device components discovered by these Dynamic Applications. - Microsoft: Azure Backup Jobs Discovery - Microsoft: Azure Backup Policies Service Discovery - Microsoft: Azure Backup Policy Discovery - Microsoft: Azure Recovery Jobs Service Discovery - Microsoft: Azure Storage Blob Configuration - Microsoft: Azure Storage Blob Discovery
+Because the following Dynamic Applications were force-removed from v103 and v104, when you upgrade to version 111, you must manually remove the device components discovered by these Dynamic Applications. - Microsoft: Azure Backup Jobs Discovery - Microsoft: Azure Backup Policies Service Discovery - Microsoft: Azure Backup Policy Discovery - Microsoft: Azure Recovery Jobs Service Discovery - Microsoft: Azure Storage Blob Configuration - Microsoft: Azure Storage Blob Discovery